Get

 How My Dogs Mimic Each Other

 Now, what does this mean for my guys?
-I am neither a scientist nor an engineer, so I will not be creating some kind of mechanism to determine if my dog will mimic the one who got treats most efficiently.
+I am neither a scientist nor an engineer, so I will not be creating some mechanism to determine if my dog will mimic the one who got treats most efficiently.
 Instead, I watched their everyday behaviors.

 The first time we noticed mimicry, it was related to food.
 We never really taught Jelly and Lorraina too many commands.
 They knew the basics: sit, stay, and come.
 Granted, they only really paid attention to “sit.”
 We tried to be better at training Manic.
 I taught him how to “high five”—something he still does several times a day.